For a comprehensive review of the Europe market, click below:

 2001

-There was little Hotel transaction data in Budapest in 2020, with the most relevant being the sale of the Sofitel Chain Bridge by Starwood Capital to Indotek (price undisclosed) and the NH NY Palace and NH NY Residence sold as part of a European portfolio of eight hotels (allocated sales price per key of €410,000 for each hotel).
-In 2021, the transactional activity shrunk further with only one hotel transacting, the 50-room Escala Hotel & Suits, for an undisclosed sum.
+There was little hotel transaction data in Budapest in 2020, with the most relevant being the sale of the Sofitel Chain Bridge by Starwood Capital to Indotek (price undisclosed) and the NH NY Palace and NH NY Residence sold as part of a European portfolio of eight hotels (allocated sales price per key of €410,000 for each hotel).
+In 2021, transactional activity shrunk further to only one hotel: the 50-room Escala Hotel & Suites for an undisclosed sum.
+Two transactions took place in 2022: the sale of the 130-room ibis Styles Budapest City in September and the 234-room Hotel Gellert in December, with undisclosed sales prices for both.
+The only sale recorded in June 2023 was the 357-room Sofitel Chain Bridge, for an approximate price of €232,000 per key, in June.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.